Devil in the Flesh 2: Plot

-Debbie Strong, a beautiful psychopath, escapes from the mental institution she was sent off to in the first installment of the series.
+Debbie Strand is a beautiful psychopath who escapes from the mental institution she was sent off to in the first installment of the series when a female orderly tries to sexually assault her.
 After a teenage girl who took Debbie in her car dies when retreating from Debbie and accidentally impaling herself, Debbie steals both the girl's identity and her car, and heads off to the college the dead girl was supposed to attend as a freshman.

 There, Debbie instantly develops a psychotic crush on her dashing writing professor, Dr. Sam Deckner after being impressed by their shared interests as well as his personality on their first interaction.
 Debbie assumed the role of a wealthy man's daughter while going by the deceased girl's name "Tracy Carlay" as her new identity.
 She is checked into same room with Laney, a naive girl who she soon influences.
-Further interactions with Sam renders Debbie further psychotic and in order to strengthen their love she soon begins killing anyone who she believes served as a threat to their perceived relationship.
+Further interactions with Sam renders Debbie further psychotic, and, in order to strengthen their love, she soon begins killing anyone who she believes served as a threat to their perceived relationship.